Grammar matters: a grammar pep talk.

 Nonfiction passages, speeches, and marketing provide plenty of opportunities to discuss the implication of grammar.
 Ask students:

 - What punctuation is used?
-Is it used correctly, or did someone take liberty with it?
+Is it used with standard rules, or did someone take liberty with rules?

 - Look at the modifiers.
 Are they used correctly?
 If they are not, what word could be used instead?
 Are words deceptive?
 Do the meaning of the modifiers align with the images and message?